A Buyer’s Guide to Brushed Matte and Satin Finish Wedding Rings

 What are brushed finish wedding rings?

 You might hear alternative descriptions for the brushed effect.
-Words such as matt (sometimes alt. matte) and satin are terms sometimes used.
-Using a spinning brush, the outer surface of the ring is textured to produce an even effect.
+Words such as matt (sometimes alt. matte) and satin appear on many other websites to describe the effect.

 Showing a geometric concave patterned wedding ring completed with a brushed effect.